- Arm (Side)

 - Coronoid Process

-The brachialis muscle belly is located towards distal half of arm and is largely covered by biceps brachii.
+The brachialis muscle belly is located towards the distal half of the arm and is largely covered by biceps brachii.

 At the initiation of elbow flexion, the brachialis is highly activated since its line of pull is more perpendicular to the ulna as compared to the biceps' insertion to the radius.